 - Is the property in demand, and what is the real estate market like?

 You’ll also want to consider the type of property.
-In general, large and expensive properties are the most illiquid as fewer buyers are looking to pay large amounts, and there is more due diligence involved.
+Large and expensive properties are the most illiquid as fewer buyers are looking to pay large amounts, and more due diligence is involved.
 As an investor, you need to plan for worst-case scenarios.
-You can do this by having a diverse portfolio that includes highly liquid assets such as stocks, which can be quickly converted to cash in an emergency.
+You can do this by having a diverse portfolio that includes highly liquid assets such as stocks, which you can quickly convert to cash in an emergency.